 Today, our social media-driven world is oozing with more opportunities than ever to rip off the likeness of others.
 With a mere scroll and a click, we can screenshot memes and quotes, copy blog posts, and pin the styles of dress we wish to emulate.
 Selfies are oftentimes captioned with words that were not at all crafted by the mind of the poster, yet made to seem as though they were.
 It has become a playground for hiding behind a facade of who we want the world to believe we are.
 In a culture of influencers, everyone is in fear of being out-liked by the next person.

-Magic happens when you give yourself permission to stop imitation your competition…
+Magic happens when you give yourself permission to stop imitating your competition…

 Long before Jessica Simpson built a billion-dollar fashion empire, she was a young pop star competing for the spotlight against Britney Spears and Christina Aguilera—oftentimes standing in their shadows.
 While they were dominating the covers of magazines and MTV TRL appearances, and sweeping the awards shows with history-making performances and accolades year after year, she and her management team and label executives were strategizing for how to convince pop junkies that she deserved to be ranked among them.